- Fundraising Priorities

 Dr. Lubchenco and Dr. Menge received a $17.7 million five-year grant from the Packard Foundation to fund PISCO, the Partnership for Interdisciplinary Studies of Coastal Oceans, which establishes a consortium of researchers at four institutions (OSU, Stanford, UC Santa Cruz and Santa Barbara) to study the dynamics of nearshore coastal ecosystems, and relate their studies to issues of interest at basic scientific, management, and policy levels.

 On March 19, 2009, Dr. Lubchenco was confirmed by the U.S. Senate as the under secretary of commerce for oceans and atmosphere.
-In this capacity, she is serving as the ninth administrator of the National Oceanic and Atmospheric Administration, the nation's top science agency for climate, oceans, and the atmosphere.
-Dr. Lubchenco is the first woman and the first marine ecologist to lead NOAA.
+She was the first woman and the first marine ecologist to lead the National Oceanic and Atmospheric Administration, the nation's top science agency for climate, oceans, and the atmosphere.
 A Distinguished Professor of Zoology, Dr. Lubchenco has received numerous awards, including a MacArthur Fellowship, a Pew Fellowship, eight honorary degrees, the 2002 Heinz Award in the Environment, and the 2003 Nierenberg Prize for Science in the Public Interest.